fandepi/project2/project2.md

 ## 4. ```Future Work```

 ---
 After finishing our visualization and analyzing, we recognize that the situation is not optimistic.
 When we searched the data from the offical website, the latest data was gathered in 2018.
 It illustrates that the Hong Kong government doesn't make this project go ahead successfully.
 Or the work is so hard for each person to do.
 The principle of reducing plastic tableware needs everyone in this society to obey.
-For the future, we call for the government to make policy and law to limit the using of plastic contaminant, especially tableware.
-More importantly, the public need to have responsibility and awareness to reduce the use of plastic tableware in order to contribute to environment protection.
+For the future, ***we will call for the government to make policy and law to limit the using of plastic contaminant, especially tableware***.
+More importantly, ***the public need to have responsibility and awareness to reduce the use of plastic tableware in order to contribute to environment protection***.

-For future work, we will keep using visualization and relevant methods (use our knowledge and technic) to improve residents' awareness of protecting our environment.
+Also, we will ***keep using visualization and relevant methods (use our knowledge and technic) to improve residents' awareness of protecting our environment***.
 Except plastic tableware, we will analyse much more other fields of environment protection for instance water cycling and industrial waste gas.
 When we draw enough pictures, we are willing to contact with local council and exhibit these images even animation to civilian by helps from administration.

 ## 5. ```Conclusion```